Saint Matthew, Hutt's Gate

-Saint Matthew is a church on the island of Saint Helena and is part of the Diocese of St Helena.
+Saint Matthew is a church on the island of Saint Helena in the South Atlantic Ocean, and is part of the Diocese of St Helena.
 It is situated in Hutt's Gate in the Longwood district.
 The church opened in 1862.
 It is designated as a Grade II listed building.

 The church was reportedly in a state of disrepair during World War I and was completely rebuilt after.

 Local history

-On leaving the University of Oxford, in 1676, Edmond Halley visited Saint Helena and set up an observatory with a 24 ft aerial telescope with the intention of studying stars from the Southern Hemisphere.
+On leaving the University of Oxford in 1676, Edmond Halley visited Saint Helena and set up an observatory with a 24 ft aerial telescope with the intention of studying stars from the Southern Hemisphere.
 The site of this telescope is near the church.
 The 680m high hill there is named for him and is called Halley's Mount.

 Nearby is Napoleon's grave, where the former French Emperor was buried on his death in 1821.
 His remains were exhumed in 1840 and returned to France.